adhinvs/The-Awareness-Project/README.md

 The Awareness Project is a free, open-source education platform covering digital risk, manipulation tactics, AI deception, scams, and the psychology behind why they work.
 Built on research.
 Designed for everyone.
 No login.
 No paywall.
 No subscription.

-> Powered by [The Blue Signal](https://thebluesignal.com) — a digital initiative researching how people think, decide, and get deceived online.
+> Powered by [The Blue Signal](https://thebluesignal.com) — Helping People Make Better Digital Decisions.

 ---